 Wow, Valentine’s Day is right around the corner and already I’ve noticed so many blog posts about the day.
 Some people seem to enjoy it and others seem to despise it.
-Why do people despise it?
-Is it that old “it’s become to commercialized”?
-I see people writing things in their posts such as “I show my wife I love her all year round, I don’t need a special day set aside to do that”.
+Why do people despise Valentine’s Day?
+Is it that old “it’s become too commercialized”?
+I see people writing things in their blog posts such as “I show my wife I love her all year round, I don’t need a special day set aside to do that”.

 Celebrate Valentine’s Day with your family as if it is the last day you will ever see them, instead of thinking about how much you hate the day, for whatever reason.

 And when I say go the extra mile I don’t mean that you have to break the bank.

 You can do stuff to make this Valentine’s Day extremely memorable while only spending a few bucks.

 Simple, Inexpensive, Fun Ways to Show Your Love on Valentine’s Day

 Here’s what you can do for your significant other as well as your kids, or anyone you love, for that matter.

 Head over to the dollar store and buy a box of the small Valentine’s Day cards that you use to exchange in grade school.